wboykinm/slides/vector-tiles-foss4g-2017/index.md

 ![dots](https://www.dropbox.com/s/ikjk5dk3gr7u1hx/Screenshot%202016-11-22%2019.35.42.png?dl=1)

+<notes>This last one is promising - it lets us sidestep the multivariate acarto-tricks and just show the raw data, but it's slow when served by tilesplash to MapboxGL.
+OH is only(!)
+10M points, but we have way more than that nationally.</notes>

 ---

-But these are slow . . .
-__Howdy there, benchmark numbers__

----

 Phase 6: Start over.
 Consider old adages.
-Try [Rust.](https://www.rust-lang.org/en-US/)

 ---